chenxingqiang/open-codex/docs/advanced.md

 > [!TIP]
 > Codex often takes a few minutes to run.
 To accommodate this, adjust the MCP inspector's Request and Total timeouts to 600000ms (10 minutes) under ⛭ Configuration.

-Use the MCP inspector and `codex mcp` to build a simple tic-tac-toe game with the following settings:
+Use the MCP inspector and `icodex mcp` to build a simple tic-tac-toe game with the following settings:

 **approval-policy:** never